esc.org.uk

-They recommend that a licensed gas fitter check the stoves.
+They recommend that a registered gas fitter check the stoves They recommend that a licensed gas fitter check the stoves.

 Gas and electric stoves, balanced draft, heaters and hot/cold air conditioners lead the pre-winter sales ranking, however, when choosing them “we prioritize cost over safety, and that can result in irreparable damage” specialized technicians warned this Wednesday.